Yuyan-Lei/MobileAppDev-FindMeow/README.md

 3. Enabled users to star a cattery and displayed the realtime collection list.
 4. Enabled users to take a photo with the camera and post it as a kitten photo.
 5. Built an edit-posted-cat screen, and enabled users to edit or remove a posted cat.
-6. Built a new update-password screen, and enable users to update their passwords.
+6. Built a new update-password screen, and enabled users to update their passwords.
 7. Implemented the distance calculation and added the distance display to the cat card component.
 8. Implemented different input verifications to all input places.
-9. Build a heart button component and an edit button component, which are specially for cat-info-page and cattery-profile-page.
+9. Build a heart button component and an edit button component, which are specially for cat-info page and cattery-profile page.
 10. Unified the text, button, container and component styles on different screens.
 11. Redesigned and rewrote some screens.
 12. Rearranged some components to isolated files.